Minesh P. Mehta MD, FASTRODeputy Director and Chief of Radiation Oncology, Miami Cancer Institute, Miami, Florida

 Research Interests:Clinical trials; proton therapy; radiosensitizers, radioprotectors, and radiation oncology technology

 Dr. Mehta discloses consulting relationships with Mevion, Karyopharm, and Tocagen; he is on the Board of Directors of Oncoceutics.

 Recent Contributions to PracticeUpdate:

-- First-Line Radiosurgery vs WBRT for Small Cell Lung Cancer Brain Metastases
+- Radiosurgery Followed by Tumor-Treating Fields for Non-Small Cell Lung Cancer Brain Metastases

 - Preliminary Results on Combining Nivolumab With Hypofractionated Radiation and Bevacizumab for Recurrent Glioblastoma